 The District was organized in 2002, as a quasi-municipal corporation established under the State of Colorado Special District Act.
 The District was established to provide financing, acquisition construction and maintenance of certain essential public facilities for the use and benefit of the citizens of the District.
-The District's primary revenues are property taxes, development fees and developer advances.
+The District's primary revenues are property taxes and district fees.
 The District is governed by an elected Board of Directors.